Jump directly to the Content

 First off, it doesn’t matter if your proceeds go toward youth missions or your general revenue budget.
 What matters is whether or not the items being sold are substantially related to your exempt purposes.
 Something does not become “related” just because you put your church logo on it.

 Determining whether or not an item creates unrelated business income must be determined through an item-by-item analysis.
-For example, let’s say you sell a T-shirt with a Scripture verse or a Christian symbol—like a cross—on it and the shirt comes with a gospel tract or instructions on how to become a Christian.
+For example, let’s say you sell a T-shirt with a scripture verse or a Christian symbol—like a cross—on it and the shirt comes with a gospel tract or instructions on how to become a Christian.
 The sale of a T-shirt in this manner is more likely substantially related to the exempt purposes of spreading the gospel.

 Finally, sales tax is determined on a state-by-state basis.
 Many churches confuse the exemption from paying sales tax with an exemption from collecting sales tax.
 Most states do not exempt churches from collecting sales tax on taxable transactions.